How it works

 We build your question set

-For your trade and location we assemble 20–30 buyer-intent questions — the things real customers type when they're ready to hire, like “best accountant for contractors near me” or “who fixes emergency leaks in Bristol”.
+For your trade and location we assemble 20–40 buyer-intent questions — the things real customers type when they're ready to hire, like “best accountant for contractors near me” or “who's the best accountant for VAT in Leeds”.
+Note: the free snapshot uses a small set of generic questions only — the full audit adds questions naming your specific specialisms.

 - 02

 Each question is put to ChatGPT, Claude and Gemini, live.
-We capture the full answer — every firm named, in the order and language the assistant chose.
-(The free snapshot checks ChatGPT only; the full audit covers all three.)
+We capture the full answer — every firm named, in the order and language the AI assistant chose.
+Note: the free snapshot checks ChatGPT only; the full audit covers all three.

 - 03